In the chess study plan I present below, I will show you the training activities that will maximize your chess improvement.

 1. Play often and enjoy it!

 To improve your chess, you should regularly play against (preferably) stronger opponents.
 Playing against weaker opponents will not improve your game.
 You need resistance to get better.
-The mind gets lazy when you go easy!
+Your mind gets lazy when you go easy!

 You may learn much more from a game you lose than from a game you win.
 You will have to lose hundreds of games before becoming a good player. – JR Capablanca, World Chess Champion, 1921-1927